Phonics Check Information

 Is there a pass mark?

 The check is not about passing or failing but checking appropriate progress is being made.
 If children do not reach the required standard, then the teacher will be in touch to discuss plans and offer additional, tailored support to ensure that your child can catch up.
 Children progress at different speeds so not reaching the threshold score does not necessarily mean there is a serious problem.
-Your child will re-sit the check the following summer term.
+Your child will re-sit the check the following summer term if they are in Year 1.

 What happens to the results?